A Brief History of Healthcare Discrimination: What Company Leaders Should Know

 The impact of discrimination in healthcare

 Unfortunately, the United States has a long-standing history of discriminatory healthcare practices.
 Discrimination destroys trust in the health system, which translates into no or lower-quality care.
 Stereotypes based on false beliefs have driven an imbalance in health coverage between specific groups of employees.
 And a lack of multi-lingual care means we’ve failed to provide non-English speakers with adequate healthcare coverage.
 Our failure to provide culturally competent care means historically underrepresented groups receive lower-quality health services, including for cancer, prenatal care, HIV, and a host of other conditions.

 Racial discrimination in healthcare

 Black and brown bodies have been ignored, undertreated, and actively harmed by our healthcare system throughout history.
 Among countless examples, Black women were exploited for unethical testing and experimentation when gynecology emerged in the United States.
 And in the mid-20th century, a U.S. Public Health Service study revealed that Black men who suffered from syphilis went untreated because they were given sham treatments rather than antibiotics.

 Today, institutional racism continues to plague our healthcare system.
 Black Americans are more likely to die of heart disease and cancer than their white counterparts, and are three times more likely to die during childbirth.
 And there’s been a stark difference in outcomes for people of color suffering from COVID-19.
 Black people and Latinx people face more than triple and nearly double the risk of death compared to white people.

-In recognition of these and countless other examples of healthcare discrimination that still exist, the CDC recently acknowledged racism as a public health threat.
+In recognition of these and countless other examples of healthcare discrimination that still exist, the CDC acknowledged racism as a public health threat.